manodrea/manodrea.github.io/_pages/publications.md

 >

  > My handmade silk and floral ornaments are designed to be accompanied by my fragrances, or worn alone.
-Originally influenced by the cultural flavors and intimacies of world dances, it is my goal to bring these traditional crafts into a modern context and create specially made ornaments that smell of freshly cut bouquets or bring fond memories of our journeys that celebrate the natural world.
+Originally influenced by the intimacies of world dance and theatre, it is my goal to bring these traditional crafts into a modern context and create specially made ornaments that smell of freshly cut bouquets or bring fond memories of our journeys that celebrate the natural world.